-When you become an Accredited Parking Organization (APO), your organization will gain immediate recognition and greater credibility.
+When you become an Accredited Parking Organization (APO), your organization will gain recognition and greater credibility.

 What is APO?

 Accreditation is regarded as one of the key benchmarks for measuring quality.
 Accredited Parking Organization (APO) is a designation for parking organizations that have achieved a comprehensive standard of excellence.
-Launched in 2015 by IPI, the accreditation recognizes best practices in responsible parking management and operations, customer service, professional development, safety, and security.
+Launched in 2015 by IPMI, the accreditation recognizes best practices in responsible parking management and operations, access management, customer service, professional development, security, and more.

 To become an APO, an organization must demonstrate its commitment to ongoing evaluation and improvement of program outcomes through the implementation of industry best practices.
 The APO with Distinction designation is reserved for organizations exceeding the standard.

 Spotlight on APOs

 Hear from the organizations that have achieved APO accreditation.
 Organizations share their experience and recognition through APO Spotlights.